elzibus/Ocaban/README.md

 To play:

-* cursor keys move the character
+* Cursor keys : move the character
-* Page Up / Page Down to change the level
+* Page Up / Page Down : change level
-* Backspace to undo moves
+* Backspace key : undo moves

 # How I got this ready for upload

 * dune init project Ocaban
-* dune exec Ocaban works as expected
-* Copied main.ml, level.ml in the ./bin sub-folder
+* Copied main.ml, levels.ml in the ./bin sub-folder
-* added ocaml-canvas and react to ./bin/dune file
+* added libraries ocaml-canvas and react to the ./bin/dune file
-* created ./assets and copied the PNG file in there
+* created ./assets and copied the spritesheet PNG file

 # Credits